elixir-ecto/ecto/guides/Associations.md

 end
 ```

-[`has_many`](Ecto.Schema.html#has_many/3) does not require anything to the DB.
+[`has_many`](Ecto.Schema.html#has_many/3) does not add anything to the DB.
 The foreign key of the associated schema, `Post`, is used to make the posts available from the user, allowing all posts for a given to user to be accessed via `user.posts`.

 ### Persistence